stat6250-s17/course-questions-wiki/week-01/README.md

 - Question (aoneill2-stat6250): Are there any specific minimum RAM and ROM requirements for an appropriate laptop to use for this course, or processor type?
 - Answer (ilankham−stat6250): Nothing specific; per the course syllabus, though, you will need to be able to use Google Hangouts in an up-to-date version of Google Chrome, Slack, and the VMware Horizon Client.
 - *Question* (yren10-stat6250): Since this is on-line class, are we still having a face to face office hour with professor? or we are just having a online office hour by appointment.
+- Answer (ilankham−stat6250): All office hours appointments are held online.

 [Course Structure Quiz, Problem 2]